The protesters, led by Suthep Thaugsuban, have been trying to fell the government since November |

 Over the weekend both pro and anti-government groups rallied in Bangkok, raising fears of violence.

-Thailand has faced a power struggle since Ms Yingluck's brother, Thaksin Shinawatra, was ousted by the military as prime minister in a 2006 coup.
+Yingluck's brother, Thaksin Shinawatra, was ousted by the military as

+Mr Thaksin and his family are hated by an urban and middle-class elite who accuse them of corruption and abuse of power.
 But Mr Thaksin's policies won him huge support in rural areas, and both the elections since the coup have returned Thaksin-allied governments to power.

 The current anti-government protesters want to replace Ms Yingluck's administration with an unelected "people's council" to reform the political system.